rlenglet/openfaucet/docs/controller.rst

 :class:`~openfaucet.ofcontroller.IOpenflowControllerStub`.
 The stub is referenced by a weak reference set in the controller's ``protocol`` attribute, so it must be retrieved by calling ``self.protocol()``.
-For instance, to print the datapath id once the handshake with the datapath is terminated::
+For instance, to print the datapath ID once the handshake with the datapath is terminated::

   class MyController(object):